An optimistic doctor.

 For women battling advanced ovarian cancer who have completed at least two rounds of chemotherapy without results, Daniel J. Powell, Jr., PhD, and colleagues at the University of Pennsylvania Perelman School of Medicine (Philadelphia, PA) are offering new hope.

-With funding from Alliance for Cancer Gene Therapy, Dr. Powell is leading a phase I clinical trial, testing a new approach to T-cell therapy he hopes will achieve dramatic results.
+With funding from Alliance for Cancer Gene Therapy, Dr. Powell led a phase I clinical trial, testing a new approach to T-cell therapy he hopes will achieve dramatic results.
 “There’s an old saying that I like,” says Powell.
 “All patients deserve an optimistic doctor.”

 Unlike traditional chemotherapy and radiation, Dr. Powell uses an immunotherapy approach to helping women in dire circumstances.
 In other words, he uses genetic engineering to engage a patient’s existing immune system and enable it to recognize and destroy cancer.